ChristopherWMartin/Detect-Similar/README.md

 # Detect Similar

-When run, detectSimilar.sh iterates through a directory of images and allows the user to act on those that contain greater than a defined percentage of similar pixels (as defined in the 'definedThreshhold' variable (the default being 0.2 -- 20%)).
+When run, detectSimilar.sh iterates through a directory of images and allows the user to act on those that contain greater than a defined percentage of similar pixels (set using the 'definedThreshhold' variable (the default being 0.2 -- 20%)).

 detectSimilar.sh can be run periodically as a cron job by editing your users crontab file